defenseunicorns-partnerships/wfapi/README.md

 ### I want to use this for some other project.
 Can I?

-Yes, but your use case may not be supported by the maintainers.
-If this catches on and other teams want to use it, we'll look into transferring ownership to Product or some other more appropriate department.
+Yes, with a caveat that your use-case may not be a priority for the maintainers since their focus is on solving specific customer-based goals rather than building a general-use product.
+But feel free to submit issues or PRs and/or fork and modify as needed.